qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Norwegian, Swedish, Italian and Spanish, besides English (Unicode input).
 If that in Unicode is enough, you can deactivate the dead-keys system.

-**Linux only**: this map allows the same layout on a computer that is already set to Dvorak on the computer side.
+This map allows the same layout on a computer that is already set to Dvorak on the computer side.
 It helps with a laptop for example that you need to have _computer side_ Dvorak on for its build-in keyboard.
+(Only tested on Linux, may work on other systems.)

 This keymap.c was edited from the default, LED support was copied/edited from ../jetpacktuxedo/ keymap.